orlawalsh/candle-queen/README.md

 **User Stories**

+* First Time Visitor Goals
-* As a user of the website, I want to be able to navigate the site easily.
+  * As a First Time Visitor, I want to be able be able to understand the purpose of the site.
-* As a user of the website, I would like to read reviews on the company/products before deciding to purchase.
-* As a user of the website, I would like to be able to subscribe to a newsletter so I can keep up to date on new products and receive exclusive discounts.
+  * As a First Time Visitor, I to navigate around the site easily and find the content I am looking for.
+  * As a First Time Visitor, I want to see testimonials on the company/products.
+I also want easy access to their social media links so I check their social media to gauge how trustworthy or well know the company is.

+* Returning Visitor Goals
-* As a user of the website, I would like be able to contact the company with questions before making a purchase.
+  * As a Returning Visitor, I want to find the best way to contact the company with questions before making a purchase.
-* As a user of the website, I would like to view products and learn more about them before deciding to purchase.
+  * As a Returning Visitor, I want to view products and learn more about them before deciding to purchase.

-* As a user of the website, I would like to be able to check out the company on various social media.
+* Frequent User Goals
-* As a user of the website, I would like to be able to purchase giftboxes as a gift for friends and family.
+  * As a Frequent User, I want to subscribe to a newsletter so I can keep up to date on new products and receive exclusive discounts.
-* As a user of the website, I would like to read about the company and discover who is behind the brand.
+  * As a Frequent User, I want to check to see if any new products have been released.

+**Site Owner Goals**

 ## Scope